 Your most likely be staying in halls, or in tents only in the summer, so you wont need that one you used at the top of Mt.
 Everest.
 Anything comfortable will do.

 Self-inflating are the way to go here.
 Roll mats will leave you cold and aching the next day, and the pump-inflated mattress are generally too heavy to be lugging between pitches, or trying to cram in the back of your mates Ford KA.

 Check out these review sites for the best options:

 Take your own pillow if there’s room.
 You’ll sleep a lot better than on a pile of your clothes.

 There’s hours at frisbee tournaments where you just hanging around waiting for your next game.
 Sitting on the floor is fine when its sunny and warm, but when it’s cold and wet a camping stool comes into its own.
 Those triangular little perches do great; beyond that, more comfort means more space in the car.

 A nice strong golf umbrella that can withstand the wind will keep you and a fair few of your teammates huddled out of the rain, and it doesn’t take up that much space either.

 We’re into luxury now.
 If you can fit it in your car, a camping stove can be a godsend on those freezing cold mornings.
 You’ll instantly be everyone’s favourite teammate when you start handing out steaming hot coffees.
-Also good for making some hot food.

 If you need any advice on what to buy, ask our Merchandiser for more help.